Exponent, Inc. (NASDAQ:EXPO) Shares Bought by Cambridge Investment Research Advisors Inc.

 Cambridge Investment Research Advisors Inc. lifted its holdings in Exponent, Inc. (NASDAQ:EXPO) by 3.0% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 13,783 shares of the business services provider’s stock after acquiring an additional 405 shares during the period.
 Cambridge Investment Research Advisors Inc.’s holdings in Exponent were worth $1,560,000 as of its most recent SEC filing.

 Other institutional investors have also added to or reduced their stakes in the company.
 Koshinski Asset Management Inc. acquired a new stake in shares of Exponent in the third quarter worth $42,000.
 Van ECK Associates Corp increased its position in shares of Exponent by 122.1% in the second quarter.
 Van ECK Associates Corp now owns 755 shares of the business services provider’s stock worth $67,000 after acquiring an additional 415 shares in the last quarter.
-Heritage Wealth Management LLC increased its position in shares of Exponent by 36.4% in the second quarter.
-Heritage Wealth Management LLC now owns 1,049 shares of the business services provider’s stock worth $94,000 after acquiring an additional 280 shares in the last quarter.
+Heritage Wealth Management LLC boosted its stake in shares of Exponent by 36.4% in the second quarter.
+Heritage Wealth Management LLC now owns 1,049 shares of the business services provider’s stock valued at $94,000 after purchasing an additional 280 shares during the period.
 Harbor Investment Advisory LLC boosted its stake in shares of Exponent by 370.8% in the third quarter.
 Harbor Investment Advisory LLC now owns 1,224 shares of the business services provider’s stock valued at $138,000 after purchasing an additional 964 shares during the period.
 Finally, Spire Wealth Management boosted its stake in shares of Exponent by 21.2% in the third quarter.
 Spire Wealth Management now owns 1,373 shares of the business services provider’s stock valued at $155,000 after purchasing an additional 240 shares during the period.
 89.60% of the stock is owned by institutional investors.

 The business also recently disclosed a quarterly dividend, which was paid on Friday, December 17th.
 Shareholders of record on Friday, December 3rd were paid a dividend of $0.20 per share.
 The ex-dividend date was Thursday, December 2nd.
 This represents a $0.80 dividend on an annualized basis and a yield of 0.68%.
 Exponent’s dividend payout ratio (DPR) is 41.45%.

 EXPO has been the subject of several analyst reports.
 Truist Securities upped their target price on shares of Exponent from $118.00 to $126.00 and gave the company a “buy” rating in a research note on Monday, November 1st.
-Truist upped their target price on shares of Exponent from $118.00 to $126.00 and gave the company a “buy” rating in a research note on Monday, November 1st.
-Finally, Zacks Investment Research downgraded shares of Exponent from a “buy” rating to a “sell” rating in a research note on Wednesday, December 29th.
+Zacks Investment Research downgraded shares of Exponent from a “buy” rating to a “sell” rating in a research note on Wednesday, December 29th.
+Finally, Truist upped their target price on shares of Exponent from $118.00 to $126.00 and gave the company a “buy” rating in a research note on Monday, November 1st.

 About Exponent